CuddlyBunion341/rsmc/docs/client/remote_player.md

 # Plugin: remote_player

-The `remote_player` plugin facilitates the management of remote players in a multiplayer environment, enabling player spawning, despawning, and synchronization across clients.
+The `remote_player` plugin facilitates the management of remote player entities in a multiplayer environment, enabling synchronization and interaction between clients.

 ## Dependencies
-- **bevy**: The primary game engine framework used for building the application.
+- **Bevy**: The primary game engine upon which the plugin is built, providing essential systems and components for game development.
-- **bevy_renet**: This library is essential for managing network connections and facilitating communication between clients.

 ## Mermaid Diagram
 ```mermaid